Game Development 101

 Hands On

-- Spend this time working on a single game in Stencyl or Flowlab
+- Spend this time working on a single game in Flowlab

-- Hopefully from the previous sections you have a rough idea of how to use Stencyl or FlowLab, and can use the tools and resources at your disposal to make something really cool
+- Hopefully from the previous sections you have a rough idea of how to use FlowLab, and can use the tools and resources at your disposal to make something really cool

 - As you go, you might want to consult your peers to see what they think of your game, so that you can keep improving it.